HotSushi/linux-sysadmin-interview-questions/README.md

 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
 * Are there any other RRs and what are they used for?
 * What is a Split-Horizon DNS?
+>Split-Brain DNS, Split-Horizon DNS, or Split DNS are terms used to describe when two zones for the same domain are created, one to be used by the internal network, the other used by the external network (usually the Internet).
+A Split DNS infrastructure is used to direct internal hosts to an internal domain name server for name resolution and external hosts to an external domain name server for name resolution. https://www.youtube.com/watch?v=yPH02ZcfFtc <br>
+> Some internal resources can be made private by only listing them in intranet dns server <br>
+> example staging.housing.com
 * What is the sticky bit?
 > $ chmod +t /opt/dump/ <br>
 > $ chmod 1757 /opt/dump/ <br>